How to Install and Configure Nginx on CentOS and Rocky Linux

 Disable Automatic Start on Boot

-If you don’t want Nginx to automatically start on boot, run:
+To turn off Nginx automatically starting on boot, run:

 sudo systemctl disable nginx